 However, splitting up costs by raw dollars—such as splitting a $100 item into $50 increments each—isn’t a sustainable solution if the two people have wildly different salaries.
 If one partner is making $200,000 a year, while the other is making $20,000 a year, it might be tough to ask each partner to share in the cost of the mortgage.

-How to Maintain Separate Accounts, but Still Be Fair
+How to Maintain Separate Accounts, But Still Be Fair

-The higher-earning partner will pay more dollars (in raw money) while the lower-earning partner will pay fewer raw dollars.
+The higher-earning partner will pay more dollars (in raw money), while the lower-earning partner will pay fewer raw dollars.
 But both partners will be paying the same percentage of their income.
 You could do this with every budgeting category—groceries, utilities, veterinary care and more.

-Remember, this advice applies to couples who want to maintain separate accounts and both chip in for shared expenses.
+Remember, this advice applies mainly to couples who want to maintain separate accounts and both chip in for shared expenses.
 That's not the only strategy that couples use to maintain "separate" pools of money.
 Here are some other ways that couples can keep their finances separate from one another:

 - Performance Bonus: One partner focuses on bringing as much money into the relationship as possible, while the other, lower-earning partner focuses on cutting back costs as much as possible.
 This way, the partner whose time is "worth more" can maximize income, while the lower-paid partner can exercise frugality and help the duo save as much as possible.
-The partner who focuses on saving money should keep a tally of how much he or she saved each month, and receive an "allowance" or a "performance bonus" based on that amount.
+The partner who focuses on saving money should keep a tally of how much he or she saved each month, and may even receive an "allowance" or a "performance bonus" based on that amount.
 After all, a penny saved is a penny earned.